artjul/zune/README.md

+# Zune

-# Zune - The Next-Gen JavaScript Meta-Library
+The Next-Gen JavaScript Meta-Library.
+Create Differently!
+Everything is simpler than it looks.

 ## Getting Started

 Read the official documentation at [zune.dev](https://zune.dev)!

 This library is provided in a minified version only.
 However, you are free to modify it as you wish and use it for any purpose, including commercial projects.

 ## Sponsors